l4rzy/l4rzy.github.io/_posts/2018-02-24-how-a-chess-engine-works.md

 Take a look at the above graph, on the green branch, computer chose the smallest among 3 evaluated values [4, 5, 4] to determine the worst possible value of maximizing player.
 On the light-blue branch, the first value is calculated and equal to 2 thus the value of this branch should never be greater than 2.
 But since the value of green branch is 4, which is greater than the smallest value of the blue branch, the final value (golden node) will be 4 without being influenced by the coral node.
 That means the computer doesn't need to evaluate this node.

 The name of the above clever scheme is alpha-beta pruning algorithm.
 The algorithm is implemented by maintaining two values: alpha and beta which represent the minimum value that the maximizing player is assured, and the minimum value that the minimizing player is assured, respectively.
 Due to some cut-offs on branches, this scheme allows minimax to search deeper within the same amount of time as normal minimax.
 The search can go twice as deep with the same amount of computation, compared to the normal minimax.
-And the time complexity decreases from $O(m^d)$ to $O(\sqrt{m^d})$ in the best case - pretty impressive.
+And the time complexity decreases from \\(O(m^d)\\) to \\(O(\sqrt{m^d})\\) in the best case - pretty impressive.

 Now let's see how it could be implemented in the code: